Constitution of the Republic of China: The Executive Yuan

-The Executive Yuan (Chinese: 行政院; pinyin: Xíngzhèngyuàn) is the executive branch of the ROC government and is the "highest administrative organ of the State."
+The Executive Yuan (行政院 (Xíngzhèngyuàn)) is the executive branch of the ROC government and is the "highest administrative organ of the State."
 The President of the Executive Yuan is the Premier, who is appointed by the President of the Republic of China, and no longer requires consent from the Legislative Yuan.
 The Premier may be removed by a vote of no-confidence by a majority of the Legislative Yuan, after which the President may either remove the Premier or dissolve the Legislative Yuan and initiate a new election for legislators.
 Given the semi-presidential mode of constitutional governance, the Premier is the head of government while the President of the Republic is the head of state.
 Although the Premier is held accountable to the Legislative Yuan—a common feature of parliamentary systems—the presidential expansion of power has altered checks and balances between the branches of government; functionally, the Premier has become subordinate to the President.

-The Executive Yuan Council, referred to as "The Cabinet" (Chinese: 內閣; pinyin: Nèigé), is composed of a Premier, a Vice Premier, a certain number of Ministers and Chairmen of Commissions, and a certain number of Ministers without Portfolio (MWPs).
+The Executive Yuan Council, referred to as "the cabinet" (內閣 (Nèigé)), is composed of a Premier, a Vice Premier, a certain number of Ministers and Chairmen of Commissions, and a certain number of Ministers without Portfolio (MWPs).
 Under Article 56, these cabinet members are appointed by the President upon the recommendation of the Premier.
 The Cabinet serves as the primary policy-making body of the executive branch, convening over administrative matters in weekly Cabinet meetings.
 Article 58 authorizes the Cabinet to assess statutory or budgetary bills concerning martial law or amnesty, declaration of war, conclusion of peace or treaties, and other affairs; the Cabinet subsequently submit bills to the Legislative Yuan.
 The Cabinet conducts decision-making through a single majority vote, which may be vetoed by the Premier.
 Additionally, the Cabinet presides over "matters that are of common concern to the various Ministries and Commissions."